hermangroup/docs/wallets/third-party.rst

    :align: right
    :target: https://www.ethos.io

-The Ethos Universal Wallet allows you to store Dash and over 100 other cryptocurrencies.
+The Ethos Universal Wallet allows you to store Historia and over 100 other cryptocurrencies.
 It features a single recovery phrase, known as the SmartKey, with which you can restore all balances on another device.
 Features include human-readable usernames, ShapeShift coin conversion